bbc/speculate/README.md

 }
 ```

-Or you can supply a string if you want something other than a tilde:
+Or you can explicitly tell speculate to replace hyphens with tildes "~", underscores "_" or plus signs "+":

 ```json
 {